My Battery Runs Out Quickly

 - Find and tap Settings > Network & Internet > Data usage .

 - Tap the Mobile data slider to turn data traffic on or off.

 When data traffic is turned off, your device can still establish Wi-Fi and Bluetooth connections.

-- Increase the synchronisation interval for your email, calendar and contacts.
+- Increase the synchronization interval for your email, calendar, and contacts.

 To change the inbox check frequency

 - Find and tap Email .

 - Tap Check frequency > Check frequency and select an option.

 - Keep track of your battery consumption and see which applications are using the most power.

 - Find and tap Settings > Battery to view the estimated remaining battery percentage and battery time.